The Federal Trade Commission (FTC) and technology giant Qualcomm are at loggerheads. And the kerfuffle involves Apple.

-The FTC asserted that Qualcomm illegally overcharged for its patent chip technology, and on a huge scale.
-It suggested that Qualcomm abused its market dominance and position.
+The FTC asserted that Qualcomm grossly and illegally overcharged for patent chip technology.
+The agency also suggested that Qualcomm abused its market position.

-The FTC also alleged that because Qualcomm supplies baseband chips to much of the cellphone market, it can force companies like Apple to sign expensive licensing deals for technology not even used in its chips.
-A knowledgeable FTC attorney can provide helpful advice on competition law affairs, at the onset.
+Additionally, agents alleged that because Qualcomm is a major baseband chip provider it can force companies, like Apple, to sign expensive licensing deals for technology not even used in its chips.

-The FTC believes it is protecting innovation, competition, and consumer pricing for electronic devices.
+By pursuing the issue, the FTC believes it’s protecting innovation, competition, and consumer pricing.

-During discovery on April 12, 2017, the FTC attorney stated concerns that if discovery (and the rest of the suit) did not move along at a good pace, their ability to obtain equitable and effective relief would be jeopardized.
+During discovery on April 12, 2017, the FTC expressed concerns that if discovery (and the rest of the suit) did not move along at a good pace, their ability to obtain equitable and effective relief would be jeopardized.

 One of Qualcomm’s arguments is that Apple allegedly put the FTC up to an unsubstantiated lawsuit.
-This is something they say Apple has done elsewhere in the world.
+This is something they say Apple has done before.
 Apple is presently withholding billions of dollars in royalty payments from Qualcomm.

 Qualcomm has been under worldwide scrutiny with fines in South Korea ($854 million), China ($975 million), the EU, and elsewhere.
-Additionally, Blackberry was awarded $814.89 million in arbitration April 13, 2017, in a similar dispute with Qualcomm.
+Additionally, Blackberry was awarded $814.89 million in a similar dispute with Qualcomm.

-Qualcomm is maintaining that the FTC has no evidence of any anticompetitive harm to its rivals.
+Qualcomm maintains that the FTC has no evidence of anticompetitive harm to its rivals.
 The motion to dismiss is based on the fact that competitors have not yet produced a single instance where they have suffered loss as a result of Qualcomm’s patent royalties.
-After the FTC responds to the motion May 12, 2017, Judge Lucy Koh will decide whether to dismiss.
+After the FTC responds to the motion on May 12, 2017, Judge Lucy Koh will decide whether to dismiss.